 Breast reduction is performed under general anesthesia on an outpatient basis.
 The operation usually requires 2 to 3 hours to complete.
 Dr. Deutsch will begin by making an incision that circles the areola (the pigmented area around the nipple) and extends downward, following the curve of the crease beneath the breast.
 Through this incision, the excess glandular and fatty tissue is removed.
 The nipple and areola are then moved upward to a position that complements the new smaller breast size.
 The skin is then drawn together and down around the areola, providing a new shape to your breast.
 All incisions are closed with stitches.

 Immediately after the procedure, you will be placed in a special surgical bra to provide support to your breasts and promote healing.
-You may also be required to have surgical drains in place for a few days to prevent accumulation of fluid.
-Barring any complications, you should be able to go home the same day the surgery is performed, after spending some time in the recovery room.
-You will need someone to drive you home after the surgery and stay with you for the first 24 hours, in case you need assistance.
+You may also be required to have surgical drains in place for a few days to prevent the accumulation of fluid.
+Barring any complications, you should be able to go home the same day the surgery is performed after spending some time in the recovery room.
+If you need assistance, you will need someone to drive you home after the surgery and stay with you for the first 24 hours.

 Recovery from breast reduction surgery